itsazzad/atlassian-forge-create-templates/README.md

-# Forge "Hello, World!"
+# Forge "Configurable validation"

-This project contains a Forge app written in Javascript that displays "Hello, World!" in a Jira custom field.
+This project contains a Forge app written in Javascript that validates the input value of a Jira custom field using admin-provided RegExp.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge, including the [documentation of Forge custom fields](https://developer.atlassian.com/platform/forge/manifest-reference/#jira-custom-field).